-A native of Southern California, April Amante is a versatile professional singer performing solo and choral repertoire spanning from early music to contemporary musical theater.
-Her strong musicianship draws her toward new/ contemporary music, and additionally she has always had a passion for musical theater.
+A native of Southern California, April Amante is a versatile professional singer with expertise and facility in repertoire spanning from early music to contemporary musical theater.
+Her strong musicianship draws her toward contemporary and modern music.
 Five-time Grammy award winner, John Corigliano (The Ghosts of Versailles, The Red Violin, Symphony No. 2) once described Amante’s singing as “beautiful [with …] a long line and a beautiful sound …”